Technology World

 Funding your account typically happens through bank transfers, debit cards, or wire transfers.
 Bank transfers usually offer the lowest fees but take several days to process.
 Debit card purchases provide instant access but come with higher transaction costs.
 Most experts recommend starting with small amounts until you become comfortable with the buying process and market volatility.

 Security should be your top priority from day one.
 Enable two-factor authentication on your exchange account immediately.
 Consider using a hardware wallet for long-term storage of significant amounts.
-These physical devices keep your private keys offline, protecting them from hackers.
+These physical devices keep your private keys offline, protecting them from hackers, a practice strongly recommended by the Cybersecurity and Infrastructure Security Agency (CISA).
 Many beginners start by keeping assets on the exchange, but moving to self-custody becomes important as your holdings grow.

 Investment Strategies for Newcomers